Dissertation in South Asian Area Studies

 Objectives and learning outcomes of the module

-Total of 15 hours teaching throughout the year made up of 10 hours individual supervision and 5 hours of lectures.
+Total of 8 hours contact throughout the year consisting of up of 3 hours individual supervision and 5 hours of seminars.

 Scope and syllabus